A Few Comments on Classical Electrodynamics: 3. Equivalence of the Schwarzschild and the Kruskal-Szekers Coordinate System and Analytic Continuation

 \be |dt|_{Sch} = {{X} \over {(X^2 - T^2)^{1/2}}}{|dT|_{KS}}, ~~|dt|_{Sch} = -{{T} \over {(X^2 - T^2)^{1/2}}}{|dX|_{KS}} \ee

 and,

 \be |dr|_{Sch} = {{X} \over {(X^2 - T^2)^{1/2}}}{|dX|_{KS}}, ~~|dr|_{Sch} = -{{T} \over {(X^2 - T^2)^{1/2}}}{|dT|_{KS}} \ee

-where $|{~~}|$ denotes the norm in the respective coordinate systems and we find that the coordinate transformation, $(t,r) \rightarrow (T,X)$ is not continuous on the horizon as the multiplicative factors diverge on the horizon $(X = \pm T)$.
-Consequently the coordinate transformation $(t,r) \rightarrow (T,X)$ is not a homeomorphism and the two coordinate systems do not topologically represent the same space-time manifolds [3,17].
+where $|{~~}|$ denotes the proper elements (for proper distances we have to consider 'i') in the respective coordinate systems and we find that the coordinate transformation, $(t,r) \rightarrow (T,X)$ is not continuous on the horizon as the multiplicative factors diverge on the horizon $(X = \pm T)$.
+Consequently the coordinate transformation $(t,r) \rightarrow (T,X)$ is not a homeomorphism and the two coordinate systems do not topologically represent the same space-time manifolds [11,19].
 Hence we show that that the Kruskal-Szekers coordinate system is not a proper extension of the Schwarzschild coordinate system and it is not a solution of the Einsteins equation for spherically symmetric black hole.
 We conclude this discussion with the following note:

 For any coordinate system we have,

 \be {g'}_{\mu \nu} = {{\partial {x^ \rho}}\over {\partial {{x'}^ \mu}}} {{\partial {x^ \sigma}}\over {\partial {{x'}^ \nu}}} {({g_{Sch.}})_{\rho \sigma}} \ee